OctopusDeploy/blog/blog/2021-10/upgrading-Octopus-is-easier-than-you-think/index.md

 With older versions of Octopus, you can only export all data using Octopus Manager, though you can get partial exports with a command line.
 Run the following command for each project you’d like to export for testing:

-'''Octopus.Migrator.exe partial-export --instance=OctopusServer --project=AcmeWebStore --password=5uper5ecret --directory=C:\Temp\AcmeWebStore --ignore-history --ignore-deployments --ignore-machines
+'''Octopus.Migrator.exe partial-export --instance=OctopusServer --project=AcmeWebStore --password=5uper5ecret --directory=C:\Temp\AcmeWebStore --ignore-history --ignore-deployments --ignore-machines'''
-'''

 :::hint In the latest versions of Octopus, we’ve added a feature to easily export and import projects between instances.:::